 If I buy a ticket to hear a singer, I expect to hear songs not be bombarded by sound or just see a show.
-If they are that good, why do the detract from their singing by having such big shows?
-Back in the 1970’s, the great stars then never needed it.
+If they are that good, why do they detract from their singing by having such big shows?
+Back in the 1970s, the great stars then never needed it.

 Probably my biggest mistake was listening to Bob Harris on the radio and not following my usual plan.
 Normally, I would go to the show and after listening to the singer, get a CD on the way out.
-On this night, I took Mr. Harris’s advice as he espoused the joys of singer Kathleen Edwards de’but CD (Failer), I got the CD, on the way-BIG MISTAKE.
+On this night, I took Mr. Harris’s advice as he espoused the joys of singer Kathleen Edwards’s debut CD (Failer), I got the CD, on the way-BIG MISTAKE.

 Here is a young girl trying to make a good impression for her first CD.
 She made an impression all right, not the one she wanted to though.
 Her CD was country, the show was more akin to Deep Purple.
 In the hour or so she was on, she sang only three songs from it.
 It was unfortunate, being as we were a church social club, there was a wake that night.